 What are the functions of the ULF?

-- The ULF maintains a 24-hour hotline (800-728-5483) to provide support to families of those with leukodystrophies, offering advice on both medical aspects of the diseases as well as on how to cope.
+- The ULF maintains a toll-free help line (800-728-5483) to provide support to families of those with leukodystrophies, offering advice on both medical aspects of the diseases as well as on how to cope.

 - The ULF provides educational resources on the leukodystrophies.
 These include fact sheets on the disorders (available for download on this website as well as in hard copy) and an extensive library of video materials.

 - The quarterly newsletter ULF News provides timely and professionally prepared articles relating to the leukodystrophies.
-This newsletter is available online or in hard copy.
+This newsletter is available online or in hard copy for members.